Curaçao - CW - CUW - Central America and the Caribbean

 lyrics/music: Guillermo ROSARIO, Mae HENRIQUEZ, Enrique MULLER, Betty DORAN/Frater Candidus NOWENS, Errol "El Toro" COLINA

-note: adapted 1978; the lyrics, originally written in 1899, were rewritten in 1978 to make them less colonial in nature
+history: adapted 1978; the lyrics, originally written in 1899, were rewritten in 1978 to remove colonial references

 largest concentration on the island is Willemstad; smaller settlements near the coast can be found throughout the island, particularly in the northwest